MrinalGitHub/GyanVriksh25March/README.md

 1. Uploaded the statistics introduction deck
 2. Discussed Tabulation and digramitisation of data

-Next class on Wednesday 3rd April '19 @ 8:35 AM.
+Next class on Thursday 4th April '19 @ 8:35 AM.